c3se/alvis-intro/tutorial/ex3/README.md

 ## Environment setup

-To run the python code, the following modules nned to be loaded:
+To run the python code, the following modules need to be loaded:

 `ml GCC/8.3.0 CUDA/10.1.243 OpenMPI/3.1.4 PyTorch/1.4.0-Python-3.7.4 torchvision/0.7.0-Python-3.7.4-PyTorch-1.6.0 IPython`